 • Ensure short and long term adequate liquidity,

 • Minimize cost of capital and other financial costs such as commissions and FX conversion charges,

 • Maximize return from liquid cash portfolio given above constraints.

 The performance is overseen by the interdepartmental Treasury and Risk Commission which is authorized by the Board of Directors.

 Turkish Airlines manages its balance sheet on a dynamic basis in line with its growth plans while following closely the airline and aircraft debt market.
 Being a growing company, optimum capital structure is determined by the borrowing capacity based on the level of cash generation and profitability.
-Therefore, Turkish Airlines aims to keep its adjusted net leverage below 4.0x on a long term basis and plans to operate within an average of 3.5x over the medium-term.
+Therefore, Turkish Airlines aims to keep its adjusted net leverage less than 4.0x on a long-term basis and plans to operate between 3.5x – 4.0x over the medium-term.

 Adjusted Net Debt before 2019= Total Debt (incl.
 Finance Leases) + 7x Aircraft related Rental Expense – (Cash & Cash Eq. + Time Deposits + Current PDP Receivables + Restricted Cash)

 Adjusted Net Debt after 2019= Total Debt (incl.
 Finance and Operating Leases) – (Cash & Cash Eq. + Time Deposits + Current PDP Receivables + Restricted Cash)

 Turkish Airlines Finance Team manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities by continuously monitoring forecasted and actual cash flows while matching the maturity profiles of financial assets and liabilities.